fooock/andcre/README.md

 $ pip3 install -r requirements.txt
 ```
 Create the environment variable **ANDCRE** to point to your android workspace.
-This is where the projects will be created.
+This is where the android projects will be created.
 ```sh
 $ export ANDCRE=/home/user/AndroidProjects
 ```
-If the environment variable is not found, the program will request it every time a new project is created
+If the environment variable is not set, the program will request it every time a new project is created

 Execute the script or set the `andcre.bat` or `andcre` to the `$PATH` to execute this program from any place!